- your spouse, or

 - a corporation or other legal entity in which either of you either separately or together, directly or indirectly, have or may acquire a 10% beneficial interest or more in the property,

 get sued for professional negligence, you will not have coverage (Exclusion 9 of the Indemnity Plan).
-This exclusion applies even if you have complied with your professional obligations under the Real Estate Council Rules for disclosure of your interest in the transaction.
+This exclusion applies even if you have complied with your professional obligations under the Real Estate Services Rules for disclosure of your interest in the transaction.
 The exclusion is strictly applied.

 If you are sued in relation to the purchase or sale of your own property, you will not only have to pay a judgment if you are found liable, you will also have to pay for your own lawyer to represent you.
 That can be very expensive and a major hassle, even if you are able to prove that the claim against you is unmerited.